Teoroo-CMC/PiNN/doc/utils/pinnboard.rst

 `PiNNboard`_ is a Tensorboard plugin to visualize atomic neural networks by showing activations for atoms and pairs.
-PiNNboard currently provides visualization of the PiNet neural network, but it is also provide tools to create the visualization for different network structures.
+PiNNboard currently provides visualization of the PiNet neural network, but it also provides tools to create the visualization for different network architectures.

 .. figure::  ../images/pinnboard.gif
    :width: 800